-To avoid repeating this procedure for each system initialization, the operating system should be patched by OS/32 Patch.
+To avoid repeating this procedure for each system initialization, the operating system should be image patched using OS/32 Patch.

 This procedure assumes the device address is correct.
 If it is not, perform the procedure to change the address.

 CHAPTER 3 CONSOLE USE AND OPERATOR COMMANDS